w314/notes/0questions/java/javaMemory.md

 - area in memory
 - keeps track of the currently executing methods
+- while your program is running it will always have one method on your stack the main method of your program
 - stores any variables that these methods create and use
 - smaller than heap
 - `Stack` Memory in Java is used for: